Julian-CF/Character_RNN_model/README.md

 It is worth noting that the vanilla and GRU have also been added to the code but the best model implementation (LSTM) is found at the end of the code.

 ## Results
-A code for the training and validation loss plots of and the validation, test and training accuracies can also be found.
+A code for the training and validation loss plots of and the validation, test and training accuracies with the respective results can also be found.

 ## Sentence Generation
 Finally, 5 sentence generation have been tried.
-We used the following beginning of sentences to generate its sentence completion using our best model:
+I used the following beginning of sentences to generate its sentence completion using our best model:
 - ”Your father ”
 - ”Hello, this is the end of books and art ”
 - ”I am lacking inspiration”
 - ”I believe that”
 - ”Welcome to”

+The generated sentences can be found in the code.
 The process was stopping the sentence when the character output was a dot, a question mark, an exclamation mark or when the length of the sentence was becoming larger than 128 since it was our sequence length inputused for training.
 The latter ensures a hard stop when the model is going to generate infinitely a certain pattern of output.